csete/qthid/README.txt

 2.1 Linux

 Precompiled binaries (32 or 64 bit) are avaialble for download but users are required to install the Qt runtime libraries on their own.
 All common Linux distrib utions have the Qt libraries packaged and they can be installed using the package manager for the platform.
 Qt 4.7 and 4.8 has been tested.
+Qt 5.x should work as well.

 In order to use the Funcube Dongle Pro+ as regular user and udev rule is required.
-An example funcube-dongle.rules file is included with the package and you can simply copy that file to the /etc/udev/rules.d/ directory (hint: open a terminal and type: "sudo cp funcube-dongle.rules /etc/udev/rules.d/" without the quotes)
+An example funcube-dongle-proplus.rules file is included with the package and you can simply copy that file to the /etc/udev/rules.d/ directory (hint: open a terminal and type: "sudo cp funcube-dongle-proplus.rules /etc/udev/rules.d/70-funcube-dongle-proplus.rules" without the quotes)

 Qthid should now detect your Funcube Dongle Pro+ when you plug it in.
 No reboot or udev restart is necessary.